 During the height of COVID and the lock down, Zoë challenged herself, and started Pilates as well as becoming the first on line graduating class of becoming sworn in by a Judge to be a CASA representative.
 Zoe is a proud Mother of two teenage boys, and a dog mom of 3.

 A Chicago native, Claire has been a Casting Director since 1996, casting TV, Film & Theatre in Chicago and the Midwest.
-Currently she is casting the ninth season of Chicago Fire and the eighth season of Chicago PD as well as the feature, Say My Name.
+Currently she is casting the tenth season of Chicago Fire and the ninth season of Chicago PD.
 She previously cast the series Proven Innocent for Fox and Easy for Netflix as well as 5 seasons of the hit show Empire.
 In addition to casting for television and film, Claire and her team have also cast for the Lyric Opera of Chicago, Writer’s Theatre, Indiana Repertory, Million Dollar Quartet in Chicago, and the Clarence Brown Theatre amongst others.